MDecentralize/mdecentralize.github.io/_posts/2023-03-03-Analyzing Toggl data with PowerBI.md

 toc: true
 toc_sticky: true
 ---
+I'm a visual person.
+I enjoy data visualizations and I like to learn where I spend my time.
+Here is a quick tutorial showing how you can analyze your Toggl data with PowerBI

 ## Download Toggl data
 - In the Reports tab, click on Detailed, then choose the time range
 ![](https://i.imgur.com/hvdYSKg.png)